 Security questionnaires allow your organization to mitigate some risks when enabling data handling to a third party.
 It also gives the organization the security net of due diligence.
 In the event of a data breach by a third-party vendor, organizations can rest assured that it was not due to their negligence and they had confirmed all the necessary safeguards ahead of time.

 This is referred to as a third-party risk management (TPRM) program.
 And an effective one may protect your organization from regulatory, financial, and reputational damage in the event of a third-party breach.

 Regardless of the specific security questionnaire, most of them will cover one or more of the following elements to ensure an accurate vendor assessment.

+Ensure that the questionnaire also probes into the vendor’s incident response plans and employee security training programs.
 Compliance certificates are the one question that’s probably the most likely to pop up on a security questionnaire and the one that’s on the tip of any organization’s tongue when considering a third-party vendor.
 Proof of compliance is requested, and security questionnaires aim to determine which compliance frameworks third parties comply with.
 When creating a security questionnaire, it’s important to remember that not all security compliance frameworks certify organizations.
 Although ISO 27001 does grant an actual certification, SOC 2 and HIPAA do not.

 An organization’s security procedures are pivotal in providing a proactive approach to security.
 Therefore, many security questionnaires will focus on questions about an organization’s specific security measures and assess procedures to safeguard data.
 Generally, questions centered around security procedures focus on the following: